nighty-work/node-test/README.md

-This project was created with express
+This project was created with express.
-Type npm start to run a server with nodemon
+Type npm start to run a server with nodemon.
+Server listens on localhost:3000.